Minding the Gap: Reception

-On the review aggregator website Rotten Tomatoes, 100% of 128 critics' reviews of the film are positive, with an average rating of 8.7/10; the site's "critics consensus" reads: "Minding the Gap draws on more than a decade of documentary footage to assemble a poignant picture of young American lives that resonates far beyond its onscreen subjects."
-On Metacritic, the film has a weighted average score of 89 out of 100, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, 100% of 130 critics' reviews of the film are positive, with an average rating of 8.7/10; the site's "critics consensus" reads: "Minding the Gap draws on more than a decade of documentary footage to assemble a poignant picture of young American lives that resonates far beyond its onscreen subjects."
+On Metacritic, the film has a weighted average score of 89 out of 100 based on 28 reviews, indicating "universal acclaim".

 A. O. Scott of the New York Times called the film an "astonishing debut feature", and "a rich, devastating essay on race, class and manhood in 21st-century America."
 Sophie Gilbert of The Atlantic called it "an extraordinary feat of filmmaking."
 Richard Brody of The New Yorker wrote that the images of skateboarding "are merely the background and context for the film," whose "substance—domestic trauma, systemic racism, and economic dislocation—is also the very stuff of society, and the near-at-hand intimacy gives rise to a film of vast scope and political depth."

 Former U.S. President—and Illinoisian—Barack Obama cited the film as one of his favorites of 2018.